 14. Donate a Project

-With a maintenance team of two, we look to our community to donate labor for specific projects at any of our various locations.
+With a maintenance team of three and six locations, we look to our community to donate labor for specific projects at any of our various locations.
 This could include helping with the remodel of a residential cottage, planting trees around our main campus, or re-staining a deck at a crisis nursery.
 Email Wendy.Beseda@kidshome.org to learn more.

 15. Follow us on Social Media